 List – Lists make videos feel more tangible (you know exactly what the video will be about), and they add some curiosity.

-How you can use this framework: Tell your audience about the scariest things in your niche’s history.
+How you can use this framework: Tell your audience about things that were so challenging you were forced to cheat (or other similarly dramatic activity).

 Examples of this framework in action: